temporalio/documentation/docs-src/cloud/tcld/user/list.md

   - tcld
 ---

-The `tcld user list` command returns a paginated list of Temporal Cloud.
+The `tcld user list` command returns a paginated list of users in Temporal Cloud.

 Alias: `l`

+The command has no modifiers.

 **Example**